Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

 1. Navigate to the *src/main/resources* folder in your project and open the *application.properties* file in a text editor.

-1. Add the values for your key vault; for example:
+1. Add the values for your key vault using values from the steps that you completed earlier in this tutorial; for example:
    ```yaml
    azure.keyvault.uri=https://wingtiptoyskeyvault.vault.azure.net/
    azure.keyvault.client-id=iiiiiiii-iiii-iiii-iiii-iiiiiiiiiiii